atharvapurdue/Deep_Learning_Project_Voice_Translation/README.md

 # CoQui

 Coqui is majorly written in C++.
-We will not be considering it for our project Brief Description - [Coqui](https://github.com/coqui-ai/STT) is another deep learning toolkit for Speech-to-Text transcription.
+We will not be considering it for our project.
+Brief Description -
+[Coqui](https://github.com/coqui-ai/STT) is another deep learning toolkit for Speech-to-Text transcription.
 Coqui is used in over twenty languages for projects and also offers a variety of essential inference and productionization features.
 The platform also releases custom trained models and has bindings for various programming languages for easier deployment.